 Monitoring and reporting

 We are monitoring air quality to help us understand current local conditions.
-This will help us to measure any changes to local air quality once the West Gate Tunnel Project opens in 2022.
+This will help us to measure any changes to local air quality once the West Gate Tunnel Project opens.

 When the project opens, we will continue monitoring air quality for up to 5 years.
 We will also do in-tunnel air quality monitoring to confirm that the ventilation system is operating as it should.